 There are no prerequisites to take this course.

-SMART Software Technical Requirements (Windows):
+SMART Software Technical Requirements (Windows) (not included in enrollment):

 Note: You will receive instructions in Lesson 3 to download the SMART software.
 If you will be using the 30-day free trial offer, please do not download it prior to Lesson 3.